Review your cart

 Why Should You Use Transition Strips When Planning a Carpet to Tile Space?

 The transition strip also serves a functional purpose when joining together materials of varying heights.
 People who have trouble walking, especially small kids or the elderly, might trip over the small height difference of a carpet-to-tile transition.
-A transition strip will help to level any steep height inclines so that it is safe to walk.
+A transition strip will help to level any steep height inclines so that it's safe to walk.

 What Are the Different Types of Transitions Strips?

-A professional installer will be able to outfit your transition space with the most appropriate transition strip, depending on your flooring type.
-However, if you're interested in DIYing the flooring in your home and want to use a transition strip, reducer transition strips usually work well to keep the carpet in place.
-It's also one of the best options to help with leveling, as tile and carpeting often have significant differences in height.
-A reducer will help to create a more even surface between carpet and tile spaces.
+A professional installer can outfit your transition space with the most appropriate transition strip, depending on your flooring type.
+However, if you're interested in DIYing your home's flooring and want to use a transition strip, reducer transition strips usually work well to keep the carpet in place.

 How Do You Create a Stylish Transition Between Carpet and Tile Spaces?

 Though transition strips are important in the overall functionality and aesthetics of transitional flooring spaces, there are other design elements you should consider when planning your home.
 Whether you're looking to keep your space bright and open or you want to create cozy, distinct living areas, you can create a well-designed home with multiple types of flooring.
-We'll go over some helpful tips to keep in mind as you plan the interior design of your home.

-Create a Tile Accent Border
+1. Create a Tile Accent Border

-If you want to create a unique and distinctive separation between tile and carpeting spaces, you may want to consider creating a tile accent border.
-With this option, you'll create a more upscale look than using a plastic or metal transition strip.
-If you want the border to be noticeable, you can use different tiles to create more of a distinction.
-However, if you prefer a more subtle look, then you should use the same tiles as the rest of the flooring.
+If you want the border to be noticeable, you can use different tiles to create more distinction.
+However, if you prefer a more subtle look, you should use the same tiles as the rest of the flooring.

-Use Strategically Placed Rugs
+2. Use Strategically Placed Rugs

-Another option to help bridge the style gap between tile and carpet is to place overlapping rugs.
-By placing rugs where the two floors meet, you can tie together the two spaces more easily.
-A simple way to do this is by choosing a rug with intricate patterns but with similar colors and undertones as the tile and carpet.
+A simple way to do this is to choose a rug with intricate patterns but similar colors and undertones as the tile and carpet.
 You can also opt for neutral carpet and tile colors and then place colorful rugs over them.

-Consider the Decor of the Entire Space
+3. Consider the Décor of the Entire Space

-After you've decided on your carpet and tile flooring, you should then think about the decor of the space.
+After you've decided on your carpet and tile flooring, you should consider the space's décor.
 In an open-concept space, you should consider design and style elements that will tie the rooms together.
-Sticking to neutral paint colors is a smart choice as it will provide a backdrop that works for the flow of the rooms.
-You should also consider the furniture of the spaces.
-Dark living room furniture will not flow stylistically well with an all-white kitchen.
-If you opt for a light-color scheme, it's better to stick with that throughout the entirety of transition spaces, including furniture.
+Sticking to neutral paint colors is a smart choice, as they will provide a backdrop that works for the flow of the rooms.

-Use Complementary Colors Rather Than Matching Ones
+4. Use Complementary Colors Rather Than Matching Ones

-With tile and carpet, it's almost impossible to get the exact shade as each other.
-Similar shades also do not provide enough visual contrast between the spaces, which can lead to a lackluster design.
-Similarly, stark color contrasts can also lead to poor overall aesthetics, especially in open-concept spaces.
-So, it's best to choose carpet and tile options that are complementary to each other but not the same shade.
+Similarly, stark color contrasts can also lead to poor aesthetics, especially in open-concept spaces.
+So, it's best to choose carpet and tile options that are complementary but not the same shade.

 What Are Some Popular Flooring Choices for Carpet-to-Tile Transition Spaces?

-It's important to plan ahead when thinking about replacing your flooring.
-If you're replacing flooring in a transitional area, it's a good idea to replace the flooring in multiple areas to ensure that it flows well together.
 Some of the most common places that homeowners install carpet-to-tile transitions are in the kitchen and living room, the hallway and bathroom, and the bathroom and bedroom.
 These places benefit from specific types of flooring, so you should try to anticipate how you will update your home with multiple types of flooring before beginning your renovation projects.

 Kitchen to Living Room